Amazon Auto Scaling: Architecting Elastic Infrastructure on AWS

 --launch-template LaunchTemplateId=lt-0abc123,Version='$Latest'

-# Manually change desired capacity
+Manually set desired capacity

 aws autoscaling set-desired-capacity \